markh2024/VirtualEnv_Creator_with_cpp/README.md

 ## To Build

-Download the rep and extract
+Download the repo and extract

 Then CD into virtenv

 Now run the command  cmake .
-"Dont forget the . " This will create makefile and a bunch of other files Once completed  run make
+"Dont forget the .'space then dot after cmake ' "

+This will create makefile and a bunch of other files

+Once completed  then  run make

 Your excutable  you will find in the build  subfolder

-Enjoy
+Enjoy !!